it21346/detect_glasses/README.md

     - **(Optional) --repo_dataset** : ActiveLoop API Token.
 Default is None
     - **(Optional) --token** : ActiveLoop dataset repository URL.
 For examply, mine is 'hub://it21346/glasses_or_not_dataset'.
 Default is None

-    **NOTE:** This model's computational capabilities are not big and can be run on CPU, this it has not been optimized for GPU usage.
+    **NOTE:** This model's computational capabilities are not big and can be run on CPU, thus, it has not been optimized for GPU usage.

 ## Inference